-So don’t keep yourself from making fun faces, tickling your child, laughing at silly jokes and funny shows.
-Both your child and you will benefit immensely from a good supply of “hormone of joy”.
+So don’t keep yourself from making funny faces, tickling your child, laughing at silly jokes – such as these hilarious duck jokes – and funny shows.
+Both your child and you will benefit immensely from a good supply of the “hormone of joy”.

 Depending on your child’s age, this article has some great tips on how to encourage your child’s sense of humor.

 Avoid giving your child medication

 Even if your child does catch a cold, don’t harry with giving him fever-reducing medications.
 Most pediatricians recommend only treating a fever if it’s above 102° F.